Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 mlPassword=admin
 ```

-### 3. Supply the Username and Password on the command line
+#### On the command line
-If you don't want to store your username and password in files you can supply them on the command line.
+If you don't want to store your username and password in files, you can supply them on the command line.

 {% include ostabs.html linux="./gradlew someTask -PmlUsername=admin -PmlPassword=admin" windows="gradlew.bat someTask -PmlUsername=admin -PmlPassword=admin" %}